sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/faq/RuntimeEnvironmentFAQ.md

 For solving this problem, you must download the latest [Janus platform](http://www.janusproject.io), and install it in your Eclipse (Menu <code>Window&gt; Preferences&gt; SARL&gt; Installed SREs</code>).

-<caution>If the latest stable version of Janus is not working, you should
-download the latest development version.</caution>

 ### Error: "Incompatible SRE with SARL 1.1.1.1.
 Version must be lower than 0.0.0."